FEMS-ASM Mäkelä-Cassell Travel Award for Early Career Scientists

 These awards are to support travel and living costs of the grantee only.

 Applicants should be microbiologists active in research and be current PhD (or equivalent) student or recipient of PhD within the past five years.
-They should have been members of a FEMS member Society for at least one year before the application deadline.
-ASM members that register for the upcoming FEMS Congress, can apply for the Award as soon as registration opens on the Congress website.
+They should be members of a FEMS Member Society.
+ASM members that register for the upcoming FEMS Congress, can apply for the Award until 15 January 2019 on the Congress website.

 The aim of this study was to determine whether in vitro induced erythromycin resistance facilitates the cross-resistance to the novel fluoroketolide, solithromycin, in Staphylococcus aureus.
 Long-term exposure of erythromycin results in resistance to ketolides in S. aureus through drug binding site mutations.
 These results demonstrate that since erythromycin has been used clinically for a long time, it is necessary to carefully evaluate the rewards and risks when prescribing solithromycin for the treatment of infectious diseases.